diasarhan/scr-backend-api/README.md

-Developed as a final-year graduation project to demonstrate backend development skills using ASP.NET Core.
+Developed as part of a team-based final year graduation project, simulating real-world software development practices.